Jumpstart docs logo Back to the app

 To generate a new notification, run the following:

-rails g noticed:notification NewComment
+rails g noticed:notifier NewComment

 Sending Notifications